bill bennett

-Anyone who has been around the IT business for a while can name great products and technologies that didn’t make it.
+Anyone who has been around technology for a while can name great products that didn’t make it.

 My favourite is the chording keyboard.
 When I first saw one (in the early 1980s) I thought it would succeed.

-On the other hand plenty of lacklustre products took off.
+On the other hand plenty of ordinary products took off.
 Some started life as ugly ducklings, growing into swans.

-We’ve learnt to love dodgy technologies despite their awfulness: SMS text messaging might be essential but the user interface is a nightmare.
-Other bits of high-tech naff-ware still haunt us years after they should have been put out of their misery.
+We’ve learnt to love dodgy technologies despite their awfulness: while SMS text messaging is essential, the user interface is a nightmare.
+Other bad ideas haunt us years after they should have been put out of their misery.

 Spotting winners and losers early is useful.
-However, it isn’t easy or straightforward.
-In this context better doesn’t necessarily mean more successful.
+It isn’t easy or straightforward.
+Better doesn’t necessarily mean more successful.

 Some believe technically poor winners beat technically better losers because of clever marketing.
 There’s a grain of truth in this, but the reality is more complex.

-In the early 1990s, US writer Geoffrey Moore found that all business technology products go through an adoption life cycle.
+In the early 1990s, US writer Geoffrey Moore found business technology products go through an adoption life cycle.

-At the sharp end of the cycle are the early investors.
-These are companies that must have the latest technology, either for prestige or perceived competitive advantage.
-They’ll willingly pay a relatively high price which funds further development or marketing.
+At the sharp end are early investors.
+These companies must have the latest technology, either for prestige or perceived competitive advantage.
+They’ll willingly pay a high price which funds further development or marketing.

 The third phase is the bulk of the market.
-Moore calls the people in this group early majority or pragmatic customers.
+Moore calls them early majority or pragmatic customers.
 They look for clear pay-offs from a technology investment.
-This group delivers the profits and locks a technology into the mainstream.
+They deliver the profits and locks a technology into the mainstream.

 The fourth group are reluctant adopters.
 If a sensible case is made, they’ll buy mature, proven technologies incorporated into commodity products.
 The last group are those who may never adopt a technology, for example companies that still don’t use email, mobile phones or computerised book-keeping.